 Marketing through television and radio broadcast messages is declining.
-Now, companies and organizations are developing strategies to reach individuals on their digital devices.
-It’s nothing new, but there is a marketing channel that many companies haven’t tried that effectively reaches individuals on their digital devices.
-This marketing channel is SMS.
+Now, companies and organizations are developing strategies to reach individuals on their mobile devices.
+It’s nothing new, but there’s an effective mobile marketing channel that many companies haven’t tried.
+This channel is SMS marketing.

 People are most likely to communicate with friends and family members via text messages.
-55% of people said they are most likely to send a text message to reach their friends and family members, almost 20% more than those that are likely to call.
+55.2% of those polled said they’re most likely to send a text message to reach their friends and family members—almost 20% more than those who are most likely to call.
 Only 6.9% of respondents said they were most likely to send a message to friends and family via social media apps.

-Takeaway: People are more likely to communicate with friends and family by sending a text despite the billions of users that have social media apps on their phones.
+Takeaway: People are more likely to communicate with friends and family by text despite the billions of users who have social media apps on their phones.

 With more options for communicating, we wanted to better understand if smartphone users were texting as often as they did a year ago.

 We discovered that most individuals send and receive text messages at about the same rate that they did a year ago.
 Only 22% of individuals said they send fewer text messages than they did a year ago.
 A greater percentage of people—24.2%—said they text more often than they did a year ago.
 Overall, texting is marginally up.

 Quote: “[Texting] is the main way to keep in touch with two important coworkers about our schedules and emergencies.” – Chris Grant, Analytics Director, Enlighten Agency

 Takeaway: Though there are increasingly more options for communicating, the majority of people send and receive about the same amount of text messages as they did a year ago.